Nature's Platform

 One tester put it this way: "I never realized I was living in a hut until I had a glimpse of the palace."

 The second factor is safety.
 Using a toilet in this way can dislodge the bolts that hold it to the floor.
-Once the seal between the toilet and the drainpipe is broken, toxic methane gas can leak into the house.
+Once the seal between the toilet and the drainpipe is broken, toxic sewer gas can leak into the house.

 Toilet bowls are not designed to bear the concentrated strain of someone squatting (especially someone heavy.)
 They have been known to collapse, causing severe injury from pieces of jagged porcelain.